aurianbaudhuin-hash/automatic_billing/README.md

 - Adding an user-friendly interface
 - Adding data processing features: finding invalid entries, flagging duplicates,...
 - Reports creation: every time it runs, on top of sending the invoices, it also generates a report on the billings, with custom metrics, presentation-ready
+- Use of email templates to send out better-looking, personalized emails
 - ...